 Homemade Whipped Cream for Store-Bought

 Fruits and veggies are central to a healthy lifestyle, but sometimes the price of produce might discourage us from buying it.
-But (you guessed it), there are some budget strategies that every thrifty shopper should know in the produce section!
+But, there are some strategies for grocery shopping on a budget that every thrifty shopper should know in the produce section!